Valks-Games/sankari/.github/CONTRIBUTING_LEVEL_DESINGER.md

 [![GitHub issues by-label](https://img.shields.io/github/issues/Valks-Games/sankari/level%20designer?color=black&label=Level%20Designer)](https://github.com/Valks-Games/sankari/issues?q=is%3Aissue+is%3Aopen+label%3A%22level+designer%22)

+### Ideas for Levels that have not been done yet
+- Climb the mountain
+- Go into the volcano (level starts at top, always going down) (tileset for this needs to be done first)
+- Rising water / lava

 ### Assets
 All levels are placed in `res://Scenes/Levels` with the naming convention `Level <letter><number>.tscn` where letter could be `A` and number could be `1`.